intentor/adic/README.md

 ### <a id="extension-bindings-printer"></a>Bindings Printer

-Prints all bindings on any containers on the current `ContextRoot`.
+Prints all bindings on any containers on the current context root.
 It must be executed on Play Mode.

 To open the Bindings Printer windows, click on *Windows/Adic/Bindings Printer* menu.